Aetna modified CPB 0698 covering prostate biopsy procedures, effective March 3, 2026. Here's what billing teams need to know.

 Impact Level High

-Key Action Audit charge capture for CPT 55706–55715 and confirm all clinical criteria are documented before billing
+Key Action Audit charge capture for CPT 55706–55715 and verify documentation supports medical necessity criteria before billing any prostate biopsy claim to Aetna

 Aetna Prostate Biopsy Coverage Criteria and Medical Necessity Requirements 2026